Thursday, October 23, 2025

 December 4, 2025, 1:00 to 2:30 PM, Charles E. Young Research Library, Presentation Room 11348

-Jane Leung Larson will introduce A Chinese Reformer in Exile and how the Tom Leung papers our knowledge of Kang Youwei's travels and activities in the United States.
+Jane Leung Larson introduced A Chinese Reformer in Exile and how the Tom Leung papers expanded our knowledge of Kang Youwei's travels and activities in the United States.
 The UCLA Asian Library holds the papers, which were donated by Louise Leung Larson in the 1980s.
 UCLA China historian Andrea Goldman will comment on how she has used the papers as a teaching tool.
+A PDF of the PowerPoint presentation with links to the book and to the UCLA documents described can be downloaded here.

 No comments: